 The Divinity School has three apartment buildings with efficiency, one-bedroom, and two-bedroom apartments rented from September 1 to May 31.
 Rent is charged by the month and includes heat, hot water, electricity, and off-street parking.
-In the 2001 - 2002 academic year, the rate for an efficiency apartment is \$620 per month; for a one-bedroom apartment, \$700 per month; and for a two-bedroom apartment, \$800 per month.
+In the 2002-2003 academic year, the rate for an efficiency apartment is \$640 per month; for a one-bedroom apartment, \$720 per month; and for a two-bedroom apartment, \$820 per month.

 Contracts are signed for the nine-month period and residents are billed on a monthly basis.
 No rebate is made for a partial month's occupancy.
 Students who wish to retain their apartments during June, July, and August should consult the facilities manager.
+Please note that rent will be charged for each additional summer month that a student resides in an apartment.
+Rent costs for summer housing are not covered in the financial aid package offered to a student for the academic year.